-Her most recent directing work in opera and music theatre includes the Canadian Premiere of composer Louis Andriessen’s Anais Nin, at Koerner Hall in Toronto, starring mezzo – soprano Wallis Guinta, Dean Burry’s The Brothers Grimm for the Ensemble of the Canadian Opera Company, Xavier Montsalvatge’s El Gato con Botas and Lucio Berio’s Folk Songs for The Royal Conservatory of Music/ Glenn Gould School and Bicycle Opera Project’s 2014 and 2015 summer tours, performances at Roy Thomson Hall, Koerner Hall/RCM 21C Festival and the 2016 Curiosity Festival in Toronto.
-She staged Bresnick’s My Twentieth Century at the Richard Bradshaw Auditorium with Brian Current and the RCM.
-She also directed the Canadian premiere of composer Stephen Taylor and writer Marcia Johnson’s Paradises Lost (Summerworks’13) Le Nozze di Figaro and L’Elisir D’Amore in Sulmona Italy(C.O.S.I.), and the site – specific, Toronto Fringe hit pub opera: Opera on the Rocks.
-An original member of Tapestry Opera’s Studio Company, Liza has directed two seasons of their Opera Briefs and also participated as a librettist in Tapestry’s Lib Lab 2012.
+Liza’s directing credits include Much Ado About Nothing (Canadian Stage’s Shakespeare in High Park), Every Brilliant Thing starring Rebecca Northan (Grand Theatre London), the Canadian Premiere of composer Louis Andriessen’s Anais Nin, at Koerner Hall in Toronto, starring mezzo – soprano Wallis Guinta, the first fully staged production of the new Canadian Opera Llandovery Castle at Opera Laurier, Mark Crawford’s hit Stag and Doe, (Lighthouse Festival Theatre), Dean Burry’s The Brothers Grimm ( Ensemble / Canadian Opera Company), Xavier Montsalvatge’s El Gato con Botas and Lucio Berio’s Folk Songs (Royal Conservatory of Music/ Glenn Gould School )and Bicycle Opera Project’s 2014 and 2015 summer tours, and their performances at Roy Thomson Hall, Koerner Hall/RCM 21C Festival and the 2016 Curiosity Festival in Toronto.
+She was director and dramaturg for Izad Etemadi’s hit solo show Love with Leila.
+(Soulo Fest.
+NYC/ Cross Canada Fringe).
+Liza also directed the Canadian premiere of composer Stephen Taylor and writer Marcia Johnson’s Paradises Lost (Summerworks’13) Le Nozze di Figaro and L’Elisir D’Amore in Sulmona Italy(C.O.S.I.), and the site – specific, Toronto Fringe hit pub opera: Opera on the Rocks.
+Liza directed two seasons of Tapestry’s Opera Briefs and also participated as a librettist in Tapestry’s Lib Lab 2012.